-When the pancreas produces sufficient insulin but the cells in the body do not respond to insulin, the sugar level in the blood rises and leads to a condition that is referred to as Type 2 Diabetes.
+When the pancreas produces sufficient insulin, but the body cells do not respond to insulin, the sugar level in the blood rises and leads to a condition that is referred to as Type 2 Diabetes.

 People with diabetes should take extra care of their feet.
 When sugar levels in the blood are not under control for a long period of time, it can affect the feet and cause further complications.